So you’ve booked your venue

-(Genuinely not intended to be patronising, with years of experience in the wedding industry we do understand this is a very real problem…..)
+(Genuinely not intended to be patronising, with years of experience in the wedding industry i completely understand this is a very real problem…..)

-1. Make a plan and try to stick to it.
+Make a plan and try to stick to it.
 You’re probably buzzing with ideas and you may feel like your head will explode if you don’t get them all out asap but don’t let it stress you out.
 If you achieve today’s or this week’s most important ‘to do’s’, give yourself a pat on the back and reward yourself with a bit of a break.

-2. Make quality time for you and your fiance together – without talking about the wedding!
+Make quality time for you and your fiance together – without talking about the wedding.
 Try if you can to set aside one evening a week or arrange a ‘date night’ where the ‘W’ word is banned.